nicolehao34/nicolehao34.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
-I’m Nicole.
+I’m Nicole Hao.

-I currently work as a software engineer at [Artian AI](https://artian.ai).
 I received my M.Eng. in Computer Science in 2025 and B.A. in Mathematics from Cornell University in 2024.
+Current I'm in NYC, working as a software engineer at [Artian AI](https://artian.ai).

 At Artian, I design and build enterprise-grade multi-agent AI solutions for leading global financial institutions, and previously I led InkSight AI, An EdTech startup building a multi-sensory note-taking platform that improves lecture accessibility for blind/low-vision and Deaf/hard-of-hearing students, as well as neurodivergent learners.